phuntime/phuntime/docs/runtime-types/fpm.md

 ## Caveats && things you potentially find useful

 - Only HTTP Event are passed to php-fpm.
-Any event passed to your Event Dispatcher will be running in separate process, not in PHP-FPM one.
+The rest of them will be ignored so far.
-- You do not have to download phuntime vendors in your app to return RuntimeConfiguration objects - you can return a array filled with config nodes and values, and phuntime will convert them to configuration object automatically;
+- You do not have to download phuntime vendors to your app - this runtime type requires no additional configuration.
+Just pass phuntime-fpm as a one of your layers and voila.

 ## Use Cases

+- WordPress, eZ Platform
 - "I just want to deploy my app on Lambda"